Waste in New Zealand: Exporting waste

 Between early 2018 and February 2019, Indonesia received 13,829 tonnes of plastic waste from New Zealand.
-Most of the recycling plants are located in Java including Bantargebang, Southeast Asia's biggest open landfill.
+Most of the recycling plants are located in Java, including Bantargebang, Southeast Asia's biggest open landfill.
 1News reported that some locals had expressed concern that the higher-grade New Zealand waste was decreasing the value of local recycled plastic waste.
 In May 2019, New Zealand ratified amended changes to the Basel Convention which introduced a legal framework to ensure more transparency and better regulation in the global plastic trade.
 Between 2020 and 2021, the volume of ethylene polymers exports dropped from 14.6 million to 13.5 million kilograms.
 In 2021, Malaysia was the main recipient of plastic exports from New Zealand, receiving over 8 million kilograms.

 In late July 2022, plastics campaigner Lydia Chai organised a petition calling on the New Zealand Government to stop exporting plastic waste to countries such as Malaysia.
 The petition attracted 11,000 signatures and was accepted by Green Party MP Eugenie Sage and National Party MP Scott Simpson.
 In June 2024, 1 News reported that the Ministry for the Environment and New Zealand Customs Service proposed replacing the Waste Minimisation Act and Litter Act with new legislation tightening import and export controls for recycled waste exported overseas.
-Environment Minister Penny Simmonds expressed support for amending the Waste Minimisation and Litter legislation while Lydia Chai expressed disappointment with the Government for ruling out a total ban on the export of recycled waste.
+Environment Minister Penny Simmonds expressed support for amending the Waste Minimisation and Litter legislation, while Lydia Chai expressed disappointment with the Government for ruling out a total ban on the export of recycled waste.

 In September 2024, RNZ reported that Oji Fibre Solutions had plans to export more recycled paper waste from New Zealand to its Malaysian paper mill in Banting following the closure of its Penrose pulp and paper mill in December 2024.
-Malaysian environmentalist Lay Peng Pua expressed concern that the increased volume of paper waste would pollute the nearby Langat River, which local residents depended for agriculture and aquaculture purposes.
+Malaysian environmentalist Lay Peng Pua expressed concern that the increased volume of paper waste would pollute the nearby Langat River, which local residents depended on for agriculture and aquaculture purposes.